MixPayProtocol/legacy2.developers.mixpay.me/content/guides/solutions/guaranteed-trades.md

+---
+summary:  It takes only four steps to integrate MixPay in your Guaranteed Trades system.
+---

 ## Introduction

 Before you get started, all you need to know is that it takes only four steps to integrate MixPay in your Guaranteed Trades system.
 They are as follows.